sannnir/Project-My-own-Salt-state/README.md

 In Vagrantfile I am going to use `debian/bullseye64` box, which will be installing Debian 11 OS to the virtual machines.
 Then there are both of the virtual machines `t001` and `t002` configured, where t001 is going to be the master and t002 minion.

-###### Note: You could change the names "t001" to "master" or "minion" etc. but I was lazy and kept them like that.
+###### Note: You could change the names "t001" & "t002" to "master" and "minion" etc. but I was lazy and kept them like that.

 <img width="532" alt="image" src="https://user-images.githubusercontent.com/117899949/206436866-933b277d-1be3-45d1-b7f4-3684dda61c9e.png">